Skip to main content

 Yes.
 Drydensfairfax typically accepts full and final settlements of 40-70% of the debt value.
 They prefer lump sum settlements because cash today is worth more than years of court proceedings and monthly payments.
 Always get agreements in writing before paying.

-If you’re dealing with Drydensfairfax and have £6,000+ in debt across multiple creditors, an IVA could stop them immediately and write off a significant portion of your debt.
+If you’re dealing with Drydensfairfax and have £6,000+ in debt across multiple creditors, an IVA could stop direct contact from them for included qualifying debts once approved and write off a significant portion of qualifying debt if the IVA completes.